Haywards Heath to Balcombe via Ardingly Walk

 Click on any section heading to switch between detailed directions and an outline, or the heading above to switch all sections.

-If you are doing one of the walk options from Balcombe station, start at §G.
+If you are doing the Circular Walk (from Balcombe), start at §C.

 1. Haywards Heath Station to Copyhold Lane (2¾ km)